-Burlington Northern Santa Fe Insurance Company, Ltd. (BNSF IC), a wholly-owned subsidiary of BNSF, provides insurance coverage for certain risks, FELA claims, railroad protective, force account insurance claims and certain excess general liability and property coverage, and certain other claims which are subject to reinsurance.
-During the year ended December 31, 2012 (Successor), the year ended December 31, 2011 (Successor), the period February 13 - December 31, 2010 (Successor) and the period January 1 - February 12, 2010 (Predecessor), BNSF IC wrote insurance coverage with premiums totaling \$114 million, \$118 million, \$19 million and \$116 million, respectively, for BNSF Railway, net of reimbursements from third parties.
-During this same time, BNSF Railway recognized \$112 million, \$115 million, \$119 million and \$16 million, respectively, in expense related to those premiums, which is classified as purchased services in the Consolidated Statements of Income.
-At December 31, 2012 (Successor), the year ended December 31, 2011 (Successor), the period February 13 - December 31, 2010 (Successor) and the period January 1 - February 12, 2010 (Predecessor), BNSF IC made claim payments totaling \$116 million, \$56 million, \$57 million and \$11 million, respectively, for settlement of covered claims.
-At December 31, 2012 (Successor), the year ended December 31, 2011 (Predecessor), BNSF IC made claim payments totaling \$116 million, \$56 million, \$57 million and \$11 million, respectively.
+Burlington Northern Santa Fe Insurance Company, Ltd. (BNSF IC), a wholly-owned subsidiary of BNSF, provides insurance coverage for certain risks, FELA claims, railroad protective and force account insurance claims and certain excess general liability and property coverage, and certain other claims which are subject to reinsurance.
+During the years ended December 31, 2013, 2012 and 2011, BNSF IC wrote insurance coverage with premiums totaling \$96 million, \$114 million and \$118 million, respectively, for BNSF Railway, net of reimbursements from third parties.
+During this same time, BNSF Railway recognized \$98 million, \$112 million and \$115 million, respectively, in expense related to those premiums, which is classified as purchased services in the Consolidated Statements of Income.
+At December 31, 2013, unamortized premiums remaining on the Consolidated Balance Sheet were \$7 million.
+During the years ended December 31, 2013, 2012 and 2011, BNSF IC made claim payments totaling \$127 million, \$116 million and \$56 million, respectively, for settlement of covered claims.
+At December 31, 2013 and 2012, claims receivables from BNSF IC were \$35 million and \$5 million, respectively.